geopm/geopm/service/docs/source/geopmlaunch.1.rst

                       option will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                       geopm(7)<geopm.7:Environment>`.
---geopm-policy policy   GEOPM policy JSON file used to configure the Agent
+--geopm-policy policy   .. _geopm-policy option:

-                        plugin.
+                        GEOPM policy JSON file used to configure the Agent plugin.
 If the policy is provided through this file, it will only be read once and cannot be changed dynamically.
 In this mode, samples will not be